Woolymoth/JSF-Slutprojekt/README.md

-Now you need to compile the Sass, do so by typing sass  sass --watch scss/style.scss:style.css.
+Now you need to compile the Sass, do so by typing sass  sass "sass scss/style.scss style.css".
 To exit watch mode enter Ctrl-c.